-Each list is compiled and published during December of that year and is neither in any order nor a list of trophys and does not include repeats.
+Each list is compiled and published during December of that year and is neither in any order nor a list of trophys, points or repeats from previous years.

 A year that many would have preferred Camberwick Green to Trumpton or a Soft Breakfast over a Hard Brexit.
 A year that many a star of stage, screen and studio shuffled off their mortal coil and you couldn’t move for Mother’s Ruin.
 So it seems fitting to begin the list with…..

 1. BASTARDA, from Fedellos do Couto, Ribeira Sacra, 2013.
 There is clearly something special about a region whose best producers (many featured below) manage to create art in a rugged yet picture perfect setting.
 100% Merenzao (known as Bastarda in Portugal and Trousseau in the Jura) this is full of sappy cherry herbs, as pretty as a footballer’s wife but also very bright.

 2. Athénaïs “LoveJoy”, Vin de France (de Burgundy), 2014.
 This has rapidly and recently become the house White, chez Winerackd, due to its lasers and wicked minerals achieved via the medium of Sauvignon Blanc and Chardonnay.
 Athénaïs is the négoce label created by Château de Beru in Chablis.
 If you like your Chenin Blanc the way Guiberteau makes his Saumur Blanc, then this is up your straße.